thim81/openapi-format/readme.md

 ### Format casing - parameter names

-=> **componentsParametersPath / componentsParametersQuery / componentsParametersHeader**: Refers to "name" in the Parameters types: Path, Query or Header, which can be defined inline in the Path or as a reference in the components of the OpenAPI document.
+=> **componentsParametersCookie / componentsParametersPath / componentsParametersQuery / componentsParametersHeader**: Refers to "name" in the Parameters types: Path, Query or Header, which can be defined inline in the Path or as a reference in the components of the OpenAPI document.

 Formatting casing example: